unemployable/Golf-Mk5-RCD330-CAN-Filter/Ghidra/README.md

 The most interesting function is the CAN interrupt routine *FUN_CAN_INT_MAIN_080004d8()*, where the message filtering takes place.<BR>
 If no CAN msgs are received, it will trigger the IWDG watchdog timeout, which causes a reset and it will immediately go into sleep/stop mode.<BR>
 New CAN msgs will wake it up via an EXTI interrupt.
+See function *FUN_MAIN_LOOP_08000c68()* for the overall operation.

 It is far easier to navigate through the code when loaded into Ghidra via the gzf file.<BR>
 The 'C' code is mostly structure definitions of the peripherals, but still helpful if you don't want to install Ghidra.